 - 1. What school and college staff should know and do - 2.
-What school and college staff need to know - What school and college staff should look out for - What school and college staff should do if they have concerns about a child - What school and college staff should do if they have a safeguarding concern or an allegation about another staff member experiencing any level of need and have a duty to recognise CYP who would benefit from support under the following
+What school and college staff need to know - What school and college staff should look out for - What school and college staff should do if they have concerns about a child - What school and college staff should do if they have a safeguarding concern or an allegation about another staff member - What school or college staff should do if they have concerns about safeguarding practices within the school or college.